-Additionally, as of April 24, 2023, we were under contract to acquire 15 properties with an aggregate purchase price of \$31.9 million, subject to completion of our due diligence procedures and satisfaction of customary closing conditions.
-We expect to meet our short-term liquidity requirements, including our construction financing and tenant reimbursement obligations and potential investment in future single tenant properties, primarily with our cash and cash equivalents, net cash from operating activities and borrowings under the Revolving Credit Facility, and potentially through proceeds generated from asset sales and our 2022 ATM Program, under which we may issue common stock with an aggregate gross sales price of up to \$403.9 million as off April 24, 2023.
+Additionally, as of April 19, 2024, we were under contract to acquire five properties with an aggregate purchase price of \$26.9 million, subject to completion of our due diligence procedures and satisfaction of customary closing conditions.
+We expect to meet our short-term liquidity requirements, including our construction financing and tenant reimbursement obligations and potential investment in future single tenant properties, primarily with our cash and cash equivalents, net cash from operating activities, issuance of common stock subject to outstanding forward purchase commitments, borrowings under the Revolving Credit Facility and potentially through proceeds generated from asset sales and our 2022 ATM Program, under which we may issue common stock with an aggregate gross sales price of up to \$226.0 million as of April 19, 2024.

 Our long-term liquidity requirements consist primarily of the funds necessary to make additional investments and repay indebtedness.
 We expect to meet our long-term liquidity requirements through various sources of capital, including net cash from operating activities, borrowings under our Revolving Credit Facility, future debt financings, proceeds from the sale of our common stock and proceeds from the sale of selected properties in our portfolio.
-However, at any point in time, there may be a number of factors that could have a material and adverse effect on our ability to access these capital sources, including unfavorable conditions in the overall equity and credit markets, our level of leverage, the portion of our portfolio that is unencumbered, borrowing restrictions imposed by our existing debt agreements, general market conditions for real estate and potentially REITs specifically, our operating performance, our liquidity and general market perceptions about us.
+However, at any point in time, there may be a number of factors that could have a material and adverse effect on our ability to access these capital sources, including unfavorable conditions in the overall equity and credit markets, our level of leverage, the portion of our portfolio that is unencumbered, our credit ratings, borrowing restrictions imposed by our existing debt agreements, general market conditions for real estate and potentially REITs specifically, our operating performance, our liquidity and general market perceptions about us.
 The success of our business strategy will depend, to a significant degree, on our ability to access these various capital sources to fund our future investments and thereby grow our cash flows.

 An additional liquidity need is funding the required level of distributions, generally 90% of our REIT taxable income (determined without regard to the dividends paid deduction and excluding any net capital gain), that are among the requirements for us to continue to qualify for taxation as a REIT.
-During the three months ended March 31, 2023, our Board declared total cash distributions of \$0.275 per share of common stock.
 Holders of OP Units are entitled to distributions per unit equivalent to those paid by us per share of common stock.
-During the three months ended March 31, 2023, we paid \$39.4 million of distributions to common stockholders and OP Unit holders, and as of March 31, 2023, we recorded \$41.2 million of distributions payable to common stockholders and OP Unit holders.
+During the three months ended March 31, 2024, our Board declared total cash distributions of \$0.285 per share of common stock/OP Unit totaling \$50.2 million, all of which is payable as of March 31, 2024.
 To continue to qualify for taxation as a REIT, we must make distributions to our stockholders aggregating annually at least 90% of our REIT taxable income, determined without regard to the dividends paid deduction and excluding any net capital gain.
 As a result of this requirement, we cannot rely on retained earnings to fund our business needs to the same extent as other entities that are not REITs.
 If we do not have sufficient funds available to us from our operations to fund our business needs, we will need to find alternative ways to fund those needs.
 Such alternatives may include, among other things, selling properties (whether or not the sales price is optimal or otherwise meets our strategic long-term objectives), incurring additional indebtedness or issuing equity securities in public or private transactions.
 The availability and attractiveness of the terms of these potential sources of financing cannot be assured.